Rangrasiya: Plot

 An oblivious Parvati blames Rudra for her husband's death.
 Rudra suspects that she is a material witness and hopes that she will testify.
 To prevent this, Tejawat hires goons to murder her.
 Rudra relocates her to his paternal home but when his malicious aunt Mohini insults Parvati's virtue, Rudra's father covers for them and announces she is Rudra's fiance.
 Eventually, Parvati emotionally sympathizes with Rudra after learning that his mother eloped with another man, unaware that his mother is the Thakurain.
 On the day of her wedding to Rudra, Parvati chooses to trust Tejawat and flees with him only to discover the truth behind her marriage to Varun.
 Upon realizing her mistake, she also becomes aware of her love for Rudra and returns to him.

 Parvati tries her best to win over Rudra but in vain.
 He is accused of domestic violence and loses his job after which in a drunken state, he marries Paro.
 Rudra is reinstated and initially rejects Paro for betraying him but recognizes that he loves her.
-The couple go through: Rudra recovering from paralysis of his right arm, the interruptions of his ex-girlfriend Laila and their mutual hesitation to confess their love for each other.
+The couple go through: Rudra recovering from paralysis of his right arm, the interruptions of his ex-girlfriend, Laila and their mutual hesitation to confess their love for each other.
 They eventually unite and confess their feelings.

 Thakurain Mala and Rudra meet again but Rudra has pure hatred towards her.
 Paro tries hard to unite mother and son and is eventually successful.
 Touched by his efforts to forgive his mother for her, Paro and Rudra finally consummate their marriage.
 The family is happy till Rudra receives an anonymous call saying that Paro will be killed.
 For safety, the family relocates.
 Varun's younger brother, Shanthanu Kumar enters their house as a bodyguard seeking revenge.
 Parvati finds out and Rudra comes in time to save her.
 Shanthanu gets arrested.
-Later on, Parvati becomes pregnant and gives birth to a boy that the couple name Dhruv.
-Their happiness ends abruptly when Shanthanu escapes from prison and murders Parvati who dies in Rudra's arms.
+Later, Parvati becomes pregnant and gives birth to a boy that the couple name Dhruv.
+Their happiness ends abruptly, when Shanthanu escapes from prison and murders Parvati, who dies in Rudra's arms.
 Shantanu is killed by Rudra.